For Parents and Caregivers

 It can sometimes be difficult to know what normal sexual behavior is for children as they grow and develop.
 We recommend the Healthy Sexual Development Chart as a wonderful resource to assist you in this area.

 You Can Tell Me Anything!

-Emphasize to your child that they can tell you anything – big or small.
+Emphasize to your child that they can tell you anything.
 Tell them you will always love them no matter what.
 Tell them you will always keep them safe.

-If your child does tell you about something that is bothering them (even something as small as a playground argument), take the time to really listen.
+If your child does tell you about something that is bothering them, take the time to really listen.
 Ask them if there is anything you can do to help – even if the problem seems resolved.
 This will create a bond of trust.
 Your child will know that you support them, and they will remember this if they ever do need to tell you something really important.

 I Love You!

 Tell your children that you love them!
 Use affirming language!
 Then tell them again.
 Sometimes an abuser may tell a child that they are not worthy of other people’s love, that a non-offending parent will choose the abuser over the child, or that a child is not special.
 The best way to combat these powerful messages is to tell your child your love them, that they are special, and that you will protect them from any harm.

 What Can I do to Protect My Child?